TonyLHansen/raspberry-pi-fan-cooling/README.md

 DO NOT PLUG THE FAN DIRECTLY INTO THE GPIO PIN!!!!
 Fans draw a lot more current than can be provided by a GPIO pin.

-Instead, use a relay or transistor to control the fan.
+Instead, use a relay or NPN transistor to control the fan.
 The GPIO turns on the relay or transistor and that in turn turns on the fan.

-If you are using a transistor, make certain that the transistor is rated to pass enough current for the fan.
+If you are using an NPN transistor, make certain that the transistor is rated to pass enough current for the fan.
+Most 5V fans use between 100 and 300 mA, and the 2N2222 NPN transistor can handle up to 200mA and the S8050mNPN transistor can handle up to 700mA.

 Save runfan.py on your pi somewhere such as /home/pi/bin/runfan.